-The relationship between the United Kingdom and the EU in relation to certain aspects of data protection law remains unclear, and it is unclear how United Kingdom data protection laws and regulations will develop in the medium to longer term.
-On June 28, 2021, the European Commission adopted an adequacy decision in favor of the United Kingdom, enabling data transfers from EU member states to the United Kingdom without additional safeguards.
-However, the United Kingdom adequacy decision will automatically expire in June 2025 unless the European Commission renews or extends that decision and remains under review by the Commission during this period.
-Similarly, California has enacted the California Consumer Privacy Act (the "CCPA"), which took effect on January 1, 2020.
+Certain U.S. states have also adopted comparable privacy and security laws and regulations which govern the privacy, processing and protection of health-related and other personal information.
+Such laws and regulations will be subject to interpretation by various courts and other governmental authorities, thus creating potentially complex compliance issues for us and our future customers and strategic partners.
+For example, California has enacted the California Consumer Privacy Act (the "CCPA"), which took effect on January 1, 2020.
 The CCPA creates individual privacy rights for California consumers and increases the privacy and security obligations of entities handling certain personal information.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
 Additionally, the California Privacy Rights Act (the "CPRA") was recently enacted in California.
-The CPRA will impose additional data protection obligations on covered companies doing business in California, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
+The CPRA significantly amends the CCPA and will impose additional data protection obligations on covered companies doing business in California, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data and opt outs for certain uses of sensitive data.
 It will also create a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
 The majority of the provisions will go into effect on January 1, 2023, and additional compliance investment and potential business process changes may be required.
-The CCPA and CPRA may increase our compliance costs and potential liability, and similar laws have been proposed at the federal level and in other states.
-These laws and regulations are constantly evolving and may be
+Similar laws have passed in Virginia, Utah and Colorado, and have been proposed in other states and at the federal level, reflecting a trend toward more stringent privacy legislation in the United States.